 *Milani Conceal + Perfect 2-in-1 foundation + concealer: does not wear very well, but the fact that oils break it down makes it less comedogenic on my skin… it doesn’t clog too much!
 It just scoots out of the way… but I do get some little bumps after a whole day of wear.
 Click here for the review and all day wear test

 ******FULL DISCLOSURE: This are my personal experiences and thoughts.
 I am not being paid by the brand or the company to review this product or talk about any claims.
 This product was not sent to me.
-I have no affiliation or monetary gain at stake for rating this product highly or poorly.*******
+Links in this post are a part of the amazon affiliates program.*******

 Feature image courtesy of (shuttershock) grist.org